Hish-am/VQE_for_a_General_4X4_Hermitian_Matrix/README.md

 ## GUIDE:

 Optimal viewing is achieved if the reader downloads the code themselves and views it on their PC.
+The Github viewer seems to not be the best sorry :')

 This is done using Jupyter Notebook, so please run the cells in order.
 It is also preferable that one run the last cell too for aesthetics, it formats the notebook quite nicely.